div-antk/freemarket_sample_51c/README.md

 | user_id     | REFERENCE | null: false, foreign_key: true |
 |             |           |                                |

+Association

+- belongs_to :user
+- has_many: comments
+- has_many: images
+- has_many: likes
+- has_one: category
+- has_one: brand, thorough: :category
+- has_one: shipping

+---

 ## ★ shippings

 | Column        | Type      | Option                         |